Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

 ## What do I do now that JupyterLab is setup?

-Now that you have completed the setup process, you need to execute steps 4, 5, and 6 when you want to run JupyterLab.
+Now that you have completed the setup process, you need to execute steps 5, and 6 when you want to run JupyterLab.
+If the cola server was rebooted, you will need to execute steps 4, 5, and 6.

 > ## Test that you can login and launch JupyterLab
 >